Smadas/irobot_create_ros/README.md

 <br>To create a control algorithm
 <br>Smadas/create_control_ros

-Oh, sorry for the mishap about the different naming of repo and actual ROS package.
-Someone is going to damn me real bad.
+Please be aware of the different naming of repo and actual ROS package.